roman-milk/roman-milk.github.io/football-bet-ftw.md

  Lori jumped up and danced.
 "That was it.
 You're toast.
 You can kiss your sweet shirt goodbye.
 I hope you have a big bottle of lotion handy.
 Wouldn't want you getting blisters tonight, all alone in your bed, dreaming about what might have been."

  I was afraid she was right.
 Time was ticking away, and even though nothing was happening in the other game, with a little over two minutes to go, I was afraid I'd lost.
 The Ravens had a goose egg for the fourth, and Jamal ended with under 40 yards.
 Unfortunately, I needed four more points and the bad guys had the ball.
 Even if they scored a field goal I'd be short.
 A couple of Denver first downs would probably seal it.
-Report_Story #3